 The statement made especial mention of “the Deal of the Century, the annexation plans, and normalization of ties with the Israeli occupation.”

-The controversial scheme, unveiled by US President Donald Trump, and has since been widely condemned across the occupied Palestinian territories and the Muslim world.
+The controversial scheme was unveiled by US President Donald Trump, and has since been widely condemned across the occupied Palestinian territories and the Muslim world.